 - Diagnostic tests that affect medical decision-making for the cancer patient.

-- Behavioral and nutritional studies that are cancer-related, such as those studies
+- Behavioral and nutritional studies that are cancer related.

-- Use of stored specimens from cancer patients or normal subjects for basic laboratory research related to cancer.
+- Use of stored specimens from cancer patients and/or normal subjects for basic laboratory research related to cancer.

 Process and Criteria for Prioritizing Protocols

-It is the policy of the UVM Cancer Center to give the highest priority to investigator-initiated protocols when enrolling patients.
+It is the policy of the UVMCC to assign the highest priority to investigator-initiated protocols when enrolling patients.
 The order of priority is:

-Submission of protocols and forms to the PRMC is done electronically through the UVM Commons.
-Please contact DeAnna DeMars-Cox at firstname.lastname@example.org with questions about using the Commons and to create an account to submit documents electronically.
+Submission of research studies and forms to the PRMC is done electronically via e-mail to firstname.lastname@example.org.
 The PRMC does not require submission of retrospective chart-review studies or retrospective health record studies.